Skip to main content

 Sakau (Kava)

-Culturally significant ceremonial drink made from kava plant roots ground into powder and mixed with water.
-Induces relaxation and mild euphoria.
-Shared during social gatherings, ceremonies, and traditional rituals.
-Pohnpei is filled with sakau bars serving this mildly narcotic beverage central to island culture and economy.
+A ceremonial drink with real cultural weight, made by grinding kava roots into powder and mixing them with water.
+It brings on relaxation and a mild euphoria, and gets shared at social gatherings, ceremonies, and rituals.
+Pohnpei is dotted with sakau bars pouring this mildly narcotic drink, which matters to both island culture and the local economy.

 Grilled Fresh Tuna or Snapper